Matcha Cookies

 Here’s what you’ll need to make this matcha cookie recipe:

 • Matcha powder, of course!
-If you’re working with this green tea powder for the first time, learn more about its history, health benefits, and uses in my what is matcha post.
-Not sure which matcha to buy?
-See the callout below!
+Matcha is a Japanese green tea powder made from shade-grown, finely ground green tea leaves.
+It has an earthy, grassy, and subtly bitter flavor that I love in these cookies.
+If you’re working with it for the first time, learn more about its history, health benefits, and uses in my what is matcha post.

 • All-purpose flourSpoon and level it to avoid packing too much into your measuring cup.